Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Charting the boundary

 \subsection{Clockwise scan}

-After the identification of the prior hop, we scan the other three nearest neighbours of the site $(x_s, y_s)$ to identify the next site on the boundary.
-The scanning is done in the clockwise direction, with respect to the orientation of the prior hop.
-This is schematically shown in Fig.\ref{bndry_left}(c) and (d).
-And, the scan is terminated when we encounter a neighbour with label $m$.
-Let this neighbour be identified as $(x_{s'}, y_{s'})$ and it is the next site on the boundary.
-If all the three neighbours have label $-1$, then the march proceeds by retracing along the prior hop and origin of the prior hop is identified as the lattice site $(x_s',y_s')$.
+After the identification of the prior hop, we scan the other three nearest neighbors of the site $(x_s, y_s)$ to identify the next site on the boundary.
+The scanning is done in the clockwise direction with respect to the orientation of the prior hop.
+This is schematically shown in Figs~.\ref{bndry_left}(c) and \ref{bndry_left}(d).
+The scan is terminated when we encounter a neighbor with label $m$.
+Let this neighbor be identified as $(x_{s'}, y_{s'})$ and it is the next site on the boundary.
+If all the three neighbors have label $-1$, then the march proceeds by retracing along the prior hop and origin of the prior hop is identified as the lattice site $(x_s',y_s')$.
 The bond connecting the two lattice sites $(x_s, y_s)$ and $(x_{s'}, y_{s'})$ defines the orientation of the prior hop to scan for the next lattice site on the boundary after $(x_{s'}, y_{s'})$.
-This process of scanning is repeated till we return to the starting site $(x_s, y_s)$.
+This process of scanning is repeated until we return to the starting site $(x_s, y_s)$.

 As a representative case, we show the path along the boundary of a cluster in Fig.\ref{bndry_march}.
-The starting site $(x_s,y_s)$ is the left most site of the bottom row, and is highlighted in green color.
-The prior hop to reach $(x_s,y_s)$ is leftward in this case, and shown by a gray arrow.
-Once the starting site and the prior hop are identified, the scanning of nearest neighbours proceeds to identify the next site on the boundary.
+The starting site $(x_s,y_s)$ is the leftmost site of the bottom row and is highlighted in green color.
+The prior hop to reach $(x_s,y_s)$ is leftward in this case and shown by a gray arrow.
+Once the starting site and the prior hop are identified, the scanning of nearest neighbors proceeds to identify the next site on the boundary.
 As explained, the march is completed when we return to the initial starting site $(x_s,y_s)$.
 An important prerequisite for the boundary march is thus the identification of the starting site and the prior hop.